jewelsofthought/neshama/site/posts/parashot/Balak.md

 It is also as if this piece was inserted into the text.
 It stands on its own.
 For one thing, why is Balaam only with his "two youths"?
 Would not the emissaries have accompanied him on his journey to Balak?

-It is interesting that the angel appears 3 times, for the triple repetition is common.
+Note that the angel appears 3 times, for the triple repetition is common.
+The first time she sees the angel in the path, and walks into a field.
+The second time she presses Balaam's leg into the wall.
+The third time, he just crouched down.

 22:28] “He opens the mouth of the donkey” and the donkey speaks, quite rationally.